 About

 Dendrocnide moroides is the plant that turned “don’t touch the foliage” into performance art — silica hairs inject a neurotoxic-level sting stories are written about.
 This is Australian rainforest, not a subtropical and tropical Americas native.
 The entry exists as identification and caution: do not import, do not “prank” friends, do not confuse with harmless mulberry lookalikes if you travel.
-If you live where it is native, management is protective gear and respect, not permaculture whimsy. ☀️💧 Sun and Water: - Tropical understory to edge light; high rainfall climates. - Rich volcanic or alluvial soils in natural range. ✂️ Propagation: - Not recommended outside conservation or expert research contexts. subtropical and tropical Americas note: you are unlikely to plant this legally or wisely; know the photo so you do not hug the wrong continent’s leaves.
+If you live where it is native, management is protective gear and respect, not permaculture whimsy.
+Tropical understory to edge light; high rainfall climates.
+Rich volcanic or alluvial soils in natural range.
+Not recommended outside conservation or expert research contexts. subtropical and tropical Americas note: you are unlikely to plant this legally or wisely; know the photo so you do not hug the wrong continent’s leaves.
+There is no human-use harvest window -- contact is the hazard; photography uses long lenses and sense.
+Management timing in native range is protective gear and trained response, not kitchen prep.
+If you encounter unfamiliar large-leaved rainforest trees while traveling, identify before touch -- this species is the argument for that habit.

 Permaculture Functions